ethanwicker/ethanwicker.github.io/_posts/2021-02-03-linear-discriminant-analysis-001.md

 * In the case where *n*, the sample size, is small and the distribution of the predictors $X$ is approximately normal in each of the response classes, the linear discriminant model is again more stable than the logistic regression model.

-* In the case where we have more than two response classes, linear discriminant analysis is an attractive approach over multi-class logistic regression.
+* In the case where we have more than two response classes, linear discriminant analysis is an attractive approach over multiclass logistic regression.

 ### Bayes' Theorem for Classification

-Next, we'll explore using *Bayes' theorem* for classification.
+Next, we'll explore using Bayes' theorem for classification.
 Bayes' theorem will allow us to perform the "flip" discussed above to determine estimates for $Pr(Y=k \vert X=x)$.
 I'll simultaneously introduce the theory and discuss a working example to clarify understanding.

 Suppose we wish to classify an observation into one of $K$ classes, where $K \geq 2$.
 Let $\pi_k$ represent the overall or *prior* probability that a randomly chosen observation belongs to the $k$th class.
 Let $f_k(x) \equiv Pr(X=x \vert Y=k)$, where $f_k(x)$ denotes the *density function* of X for an observation that comes from the $k$th class.
-Remember, the total area under a *density curve* is always equal to one, indicating that across multiple values of $x$, the area under f_k(x)$ is equal to one, for a specific class $k$.
+Remember, the total area under a *density curve* is always equal to one, indicating that across multiple values of $x$, the area under $f_k(x)$ is equal to one, for a specific class $k$.

 Note, $f_k(x) \equiv Pr(X=x \vert Y=k)$ is technically only true when $X$ is a discrete random variable.
 For the event where $X$ is continuous, $f_k(x)dx$ corresponds to the probability of $X$ falling in a small region $dx$ around $x$.